coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Add threads - replies by self get shown at the top of replies?
+- [ ] Highlights
+  - Allow highlighting text in notes
+  - When something is highlighted, show fixed-position elements for adding highlights
+  - When a note is "selected" (what does that mean, on hover?), show annotations
 - [ ] Relay reviews
   - New kind, d as url?
 Combine with labeling?
   - Show reviews in relay detail rather than events.
 Warn about events tab